-- We have reviewed the information on cleaning and disinfecting surfaces.
-Cleaning supplies are provided for every classroom and common room. - Our school has enough handwashing facilities on site for all our staff and students.
+- We have reviewed the information on cleaning and disinfecting surfaces. - Our school has enough handwashing facilities on site for all our staff and students.

 - We have policies that specify when staff and students must wash their hands and we have communicated good hygiene practices to parents, students and staff.
-Instructional posters are posted in each classroom, washroom, and common room. - We have implemented cleaning protocols for all common areas and surfaces - Workers who are cleaning have adequate training and materials. - Hygiene Posters are posted in all classrooms and common areas - cleaning posters are posted in upstairs and downstairs janitorial rooms. - Cleaning staff are provided with substances for cleaning and disinfecting. - Cleaning staff are provided with gloves. - Cleaning staff have been instructed to wash their hands after cleaning. - Custodial staff will do a deep clean at the end of each day - Frequently touched surfaces are disinfected twice a day (doorknobs, light switches, toilet handles, faucets, cabinet handles, tables, desks, chairs, keyboards, communication devices) - Custodial and school staff will clean high touch surfaces twice a day, as well as a deep clean in the evening - Classroom teachers are responsible for disinfecting visibly dirty surfaces in their classrooms such as desks, tables and sinks during the course of the day. - Use commercial-grade cleaning products and follow the label - Classroom teachers are provided with cleaning products for their classrooms. - All cleaning products must be kept out of reach of their students. - There is no evidence that the virus can be spread by paper products.
-Paper and paper-covered books can be given to students.
-Students can submit paper assignments to teachers. - Ruben Lighting will empty garbage once a day - Staff will wear disposable gloves when cleaning blood or body fluids (e.g., runny nose, vomit, stool, urine).
-Wash hands before wearing and after removing gloves. - To decrease high touch surfaces, keep doors to classrooms, library, gym, office, staff room, group bathroom doors open. - Staff will disinfect tables before and after students eat lunch. - Clean and disinfect first aid room cot prior to use and after it is used or soiled.
-Use single use only pillowcases and blankets and dispose of them immediately after single use.
-Where pillowcases and blankets are not single use, launder between each student.
+Instructional posters are posted in each classroom, washroom, and common room. - We have cleaning protocols in place for all common areas and surfaces - Workers who are cleaning have adequate training and materials. - Hygiene Posters are posted in all classrooms and common areas - cleaning posters are posted in upstairs and downstairs janitorial rooms. - Cleaning staff are provided with substances for cleaning and disinfecting. - Cleaning staff are provided with gloves. - Cleaning staff have been instructed to wash their hands after cleaning. - Custodial staff will do a deep clean at the end of each day - Frequently touched surfaces are disinfected once a day (doorknobs, light switches, toilet handles, faucets, cabinet handles, tables, desks, chairs, keyboards, communication devices) - Custodial and school staff will clean high touch surfaces once a day, as well as a deep clean in the evening - Classroom teachers are responsible for disinfecting visibly dirty surfaces in their classrooms such as desks, tables and sinks during the course of the day. - Use commercial-grade cleaning products and follow the label - All cleaning products must be kept out of reach of students. - Ruben Lighting will empty garbage once a day - Staff will wear disposable gloves when cleaning blood or body fluids (e.g., runny nose, vomit, stool, urine).
+Wash hands before wearing and after removing gloves. - To decrease high touch surfaces, keep doors to classrooms, library, gym, office, staff room, group bathroom doors open. - Clean and disinfect first aid room cot prior to use and after it is used or soiled.
 The cot in the sick room should not have any fabric on it.
-Clean the vinyl surface of the cot after the use of each student. - Student supplies and equipment: Teachers will encourage staggered visits to lockers when needed.
-Teachers are encouraged to assign student supplies and learning materials that will only be used by them and are clearly labelled.
-Parents must label all personal items coming from home including water bottles, lunch kits and containers, backpacks, clothing and all school supplies.
+Clean the vinyl surface of the cot after the use of each student. - Student supplies and equipment: Parents must label all personal items coming from home including water bottles, lunch kits and containers, backpacks, clothing and all school supplies.
 Students are encouraged to bring labelled water bottles to school.